 A good compromise may be to write your thesis with one of our IMTEK professors who is either a staff member of one of the Fraunhofer Institutes (Profs.
 Ambacher, Buse, Dehé, Eberl, Wöllenstein) or of Hahn-Schickard (e.g. Prof. Zengerle).
 Some professors also run projects with specific companies and are therefore more likely to agree to supervise a company thesis, if you want to do it in one of the companies they are already working with.
-In any case: Make sure not to sign any contract with a company before having found a supervisor.
+In any case: Make sure not to sign any contract with a company before having found a supervisor at the Faculty of Engineering.